Last year, China’s government put out its plan to lead the world in Artificial Intelligence by 2030.

 Now home to three of the Seven AI Giants (Baidu, Alibaba and Tencent), China also sees a thriving AI startup ecosystem.

-Just this year, China’s computer vision startup SenseTime became the most valuable AI startup in the world.
-Capable of identifying your face, gauging your age and even your potential purchasing habits, SenseTime is now a world-class leader in facial recognition technologies, applying their AI to everything from traffic surveillance to employee authorization.
+Just this year, China’s computer vision startup SenseTime became the most valuable Artificial Intelligence startup in the world.
+Capable of identifying your face, gauging your age and even your potential purchasing habits, SenseTime is now a world-class leader in facial recognition technologies, applying their AI technology to everything from traffic surveillance to employee authorization.

 After a $600 million Alibaba-led funding round in April, SenseTime raised a further $620 million in its ‘Series C+’ round announced in May, now claiming a valuation of over $4.5 billion.